awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/cleanup.md

 ## Deleting the CloudFormation stack

 Deleting the CloudFormation Stack will delete all the resources it created.
-To do that, navigate to [CloudFormation in the AWS Console](https://console.aws.amazon.com/cloudformation/home), select the stack **RenderingWithBatch** and delete it.
+To do that, navigate to [CloudFormation in the AWS Console](https://console.aws.amazon.com/cloudformation/home), select the stack **MonteCarloWithBatch** and delete it.